 - The Amber Spyglass — The two main characters return not merely to the homes but also tot he home worlds they each left earlier.
 In between, they learn much about why home might be a good place to be.

-Sometimes, instead of a child leaving home to confront danger, they describe a child’s bedroom or home invaded by something that clearly belongs elsewhere.
+Sometimes, instead of a child leaving home to confront danger, writers describe a child’s bedroom or home invaded by something that clearly belongs elsewhere.
 In most of these stories the child is happy to have the calm restored at the end.

 - Where The Wild Things Are — the forest clearly belongs elsewhere